axelarnetwork/foundry-axelar-gmp-example/README.md

 - `make rpc` : Display RPC URLs for various networks.

 # Deployment to testnet
-To deploy to any of your preferred test network support in this project, you can run the command `make deploy NETWORK=network SCRIPT=script`. e.g.:
+To deploy to any of your preferred test network support in this project, you can run the command `make deploy NETWORK=network SCRIPT=script`.
+The `SCRIPT` parameter specifies which smart contract or script you wish to deploy to the blockchain network.
+Think of it as the "what" you're deploying, whereas the `NETWORK` parameter is the "where" you're deploying to.

+Example:

 ```bash
 make deploy NETWORK=polygon SCRIPT=ExecutableSample
 ```

-The command above will deploy to the Polygon Mumbai testnet successfully.
+The above command deploys the `ExecutableSample` contract to the Polygon Mumbai testnet.
+This script can also be used to target other contracts within the project.